 Allergic reactions to synthetic dyes, preservatives, and other food chemicals can lead to symptoms associated with ADHD.
-One of the first steps to take if you’re experiencing concentration or focus problems is to avoid synthetic, processed, and non-organic food whenever possible.
+One of the first steps to take if you're experiencing concentration or focus concerns is to avoid synthetic, processed, and non-organic food whenever possible.

 3. Learning Disabilities

 There are many reasons why a child (or even an adult) may have trouble learning.
 Perhaps they learn at a slower rate.
 On the other hand, maybe they can pick up new information faster than those around them, resulting in extra downtime for daydreaming and restlessness.
 Whatever the cause, undiagnosed issues can result in an ADHD diagnosis.
 Perhaps all that's required to improve symptoms is a change of environment or teaching method.

 Both the underproduction and overproduction of thyroid hormones can cause energy imbalances, mood disorders, and concentration issues.
 Anyone who is currently experiencing such concerns should have their thyroid evaluated before diving into traditional ADHD therapies.